celestiaorg/docs/docs/developers/cosmwasm-contract-interaction.md

 wasmd query wasm contract-state smart $CONTRACT "$NAME_QUERY" $NODE --output json
 ```

-With that, we have instantiated and interacted with the Cosmwasm nameservice
+With that, we have instantiated and interacted with the CosmWasm nameservice
 smart contract using Celestia!